Alpha Lipoic Acid Supplements Review

 - Best choice?
 Many products passed our tests of quality (See What CL Found).
 Among Approved products, ConsumerLab.com identified several which represented its Top Picks.

 - Cautions: Side effects such as skin rash and nausea have been reported.
+Alpha lipoic acid may also contribute to acid reflux, as it is an acid.
 Because alpha-lipoic acid may help control blood sugar in diabetics, adjustments may be needed to anti-diabetic medication when using alpha-lipoic acid.
 Alpha-lipoic acid may interfere with thyroid function, medication and diagnostic tests (See Concerns and Cautions).

 Alpha-lipoic acid (or lipoic acid) is naturally produced in the body, assisting in the conversion of glucose to energy.
 It also acts as an antioxidant, able to neutralize harmful chemicals known as free radicals.
 It can function in both water and fat, as opposed to the antioxidants vitamin E (which works only in fat) and vitamin C (which works only in water).
 It may also be able to regenerate these other antioxidants after they have neutralized free radicals.